Embird Embroidery Software

 Embird Embroidery Software Tutorial

-Embird now supports also shortcut files.
-Shortcut file is a small file with .lnk extension that contain only the location of another file in the computer.
+Embird now also supports shortcut files.
+A shortcut file is a small file with a .lnk extension that contains only the location of another file on the computer.

-Embird is capable of displaying designs which are referenced by shortcuts.
-This way it is possible to sort designs -save the real design into one folder, and create shortcuts to this design in several other folders, each folder meaning a category - e.g. design "porsche.dst" might have the shortcuts in folders "Cars", "Motion", "Machines", "For Boys", etc. There is a new command "Paste Shortcuts to Files in Clipboard" in "Right Panel" menu allowing to create shortcuts for files which were copied into Clipboard via "Copy Files to Clipboard".
+Embird is capable of displaying designs that are referenced by shortcuts.
+This way, it is possible to sort designs—save the actual design into one folder and create shortcuts to this design in several other folders, with each folder representing a category (e.g., design "porsche.dst" might have shortcuts in folders named "Cars", "Motion", "Machines", "For Boys", etc.).
+There is a new command, "Paste Shortcuts to Files in Clipboard", in the "Right Panel" menu, allowing you to create shortcuts for files that were copied to the Clipboard via "Copy Files to Clipboard".

 1 - Run Embird.

-2 - Select designs in "Files:" box at the right panel and view them as thumbnails (Picture No. 1).
-See also tutorial which explains Viewing Designs.
-In this example, we want to create folder (category) "Flowers" with shortcuts to "plesnivec.dst", "rose2.dst" and "rose3.dst" files.
+2 - Select designs in the "Files:" box on the right panel and view them as thumbnails (Picture No. 1).
+See also the tutorial that explains Viewing Designs.
+In this example, we want to create a folder (category) named "Flowers" with shortcuts to the "plesnivec.dst", "rose2.dst", and "rose3.dst" files.

 1. View designs as thumbnails